 I don’t think so, I think they are imperatives.
 Having socially responsible companies is a must, even more so in today’s turbulent days.
 Having companies who care about their employees and have a diverse workforce in which everybody feels included also is a must.

 As Kal clearly illustrates in the vignette above, if we think the Covid-19 pandemic is a big crisis, and it certainly is, wait for the Climate Change to fully materialize in all its might and we will really see what it is like to have our world changed beyond recognition.

-It is a huge problem that is there, lurking in the sideline and simmering in slow motion, but still there, panning out slowly but inexorably, and it will fall upon us if we don’t do anything to mitigate its consequences (it is already too late to avoid it altogether).
-In the last couple of months planes are not flying, many factories are closed and people are not taking their cars to go to work, so evidently pollution levels have gone down to levels not seen in decades.
+It is a huge problem that is there, lurking in the sideline and simmering in slow motion, but still there, panning out slowly but inexorably, and it will fall upon us if we don’t do anything to mitigate it (it is already too late to avoid it altogether).
+In the last couple of months, planes are not flying, many factories are closed and people are not taking their cars to go to work, so evidently, pollution levels have gone down to levels not seen in decades.

 This is a good respite for the planet, but it’s not enough and it will not stop or slow down significantly its warming, so we need to continue working to reduce, permanently and structurally, our carbon emissions.
 All of us as citizens, have an important part to role here, but so do the companies and governments of the world.

 It is the same with other problems we as a society are facing: companies have the responsibility to help combat them.
 As I already explained elsewhere, companies exist to make money for their stakeholders, but also to have a positive impact on society and take care of their employees and consumers.
 I believe that the companies who understand this and act with a clear purpose that goes beyond their bottom-line, will come out the other side of this crisis much stronger and will have better probabilities to succeed.